 Features - Chalet des Pistes, Val D'Isere

-- Part of beautiful building designed
+- Part of beautiful building designed especially for YSE.

 - Lovely bedrooms with en-suite bathrooms throughout.

 - Spacious sitting-dining room with log fire, FreeSat TV, DVD and WiFi.

 - Ski-in ski-out location right on Val d’Isère’s World Cup slopes.